 ITC investigations can have many other advantages, including:

-- ITC cases are generally decided in 12 to 18 months, while district court cases can take two to four years.
+- – Faster resolution.
+ITC cases are generally decided in 12 to 18 months, while district court cases can take two to four years.

-- The ITC has broad jurisdiction, nationwide subpoena power and in rem jurisdiction over goods imported into the United States.
+- – Broader jurisdiction.
+The ITC has nationwide subpoena power and in rem jurisdiction over goods imported into the United States.

-- The ITC rarely, if ever, stays an investigation in the event of a petition for IPR or other USPTO post grant proceeding.
+- – Interference with post-grant proceedings is unlikely.
+The ITC rarely, if ever, stays an investigation in the event of a petition for IPR or other USPTO post-grant proceedings.

 - – ITC investigations are decided by an experienced administrative law judge, as opposed to a jury.

 Time is of the essence when it comes to bringing cases before the ITC.
 When cases involve advanced technologies, the ability to analyze infringement issues and obtain discovery in a small window of time is critical.
 ITC cases are governed by an expedited time table and need to follow complex procedural rules.
 Successful ITC litigation is very demanding, requiring lawyers to have strong knowledge of the patent prosecution process, to be able to manage the interplay between ITC cases and parallel proceedings, and to be able to work efficiently to make ITC rules work to their advantage.
 Additionally, ITC litigators need to have the scientific or technical background necessary to fully understand the unique technical issues involved with a case and be ready to collaborate with specialized experts and client technical personnel.

 With a combination of trial and ITC experience, technical and scientific training, and deep knowledge of IP law, Brooks Kushman’s ITC litigators have successfully represented companies in a wide range of industries.
 We represent both patent owners and alleged infringers and have the skills to guide them through this intricate and complex area of IP litigation.